iograft/iograft-fileseq/README.md

-# iograft Types and Nodes for fileseq by justinfx
+# iograft Types and Nodes for fileseq

 This repository contains types and nodes for interacting with file sequences using the `fileseq` library from justinfx: [https://github.com/justinfx/fileseq](https://github.com/justinfx/fileseq).